david-fale/reflections/sprint-4/my-reflections-sprint-4.md

 # Kata

 ### How did you find using repl.it in practice?
 Confusing?
 Useful?
+Confusing at first, but after using it for a while I got used to it.

 ### Was it helpful to look at the tests while coding the kata?
+yes somewhat but near the end it didn't help.

 ### What problem solving techniques did you implement in your coding flow?
+Googling and using console.log to see the results.

 ### What was the most challenging part of Super FizzBuzz for you?
+ordering the if else statements to give the correct results.

 ### Did you want to change and refactor your code once you were finished?
+Yes the code I started with was terrible.